 The Company believes that the acquisition will enable the Company to accelerate its entry into the low end timing market while further scaling the Company's engineering team.
-These factors contributed to a purchase price that was in excess of the fair value of the net assets acquired and, as a result, the Company recorded goodwill.
-The goodwill was allocated to the Company's operating segment and is not deductible for tax purposes.
+These factors contributed to a purchase price that was in excess of the fair value of the net assets acquired and, as a result, the

+Company recorded goodwill.
+The goodwill is not deductible for tax purposes.
 The purchase price was allocated as follows (in thousands):

-A mount Weighted-Average Amortization Period (Years)
+Aı nount Weighted-Average Amortization Period (Years)

-Intangible assets: ,

-In-process research and development \$ 9,470 Not amortized
+\$ 9,470 Not amortized

-Developed technology 230 3.0
+230 3

-Customer relationships 30 2.0
+30 2

 9,730

-Cash and cash equivalents 514
+514

-Other current assets 473
+473

-Deferred tax assets-non-current 11,521
+1 1,521

-Other non-current assets 322
+322

-Goodwill 3,209
+3,209

-Current liabilities (1,338)
+(1,338)

-Deferred tax liabilities-non-current (3,406)
+(3,406)

-Total purchase price \$ 21,025
+\$ 2 21,025

-In-process research and development (IPR&D) represents acquired technology that had not achieved technological feasibility as of the acquisition closing date and had no alternative future use.
-These costs were recorded as indefinite-lived intangible assets.
-The assets are tested for impairment through their completion and then amortized to research and development expense over their useful lives.
-IPR&D is written-off if the related projects are abandoned.
-The fair value of each project was determined using the income approach.
+\$ 230 30 9,730 514 473 11,521 322

+The in-process research and development recorded in connection with the acquisition of Silicon Clocks was developed using MEMS technology.
+The fair value was determined using the income approach.
 The discount rate applicable to the cash flows was 19.0%.
 This rate reflects the weighted-average cost of capital and the risks inherent in the development process.